 What are the implications?

 Debate about whether life expectancy in a particular population has increased or declined over a short period of time across the UK misses the important divergence of the trends since 2012 that mean that life expectancy is now substantially below the pre-2012 trends.
-Policy focus and academic commentary should move aware from unhelpful debates about the extent to which life expectancy is increasing or decreasing at any particular point of time, and instead focus on the growing divergence of current life expectancy from what should be expected given previous trends.
+Policy focus and academic commentary should move away from unhelpful debates about the extent to which life expectancy is increasing or decreasing at any particular point of time, and instead focus on the growing divergence of current life expectancy from what should be expected given previous trends.
 Governments must now prioritise addressing this public health challenge across policy areas to ensure that population wellbeing is maximised.
 The need for action to reduce poverty, protect incomes through a generous social security system and to reverse the reductions in the budgets for public services in order to reverse these trends remains stark.

 Conclusions